 What's the total lung, inspiratory, and vital capacity formula?

-This is the vital capacity formula based on lung volume measurements:
+The following is the vital capacity formula based on lung volume measurements:

-VC = IRV + TV + ERV
+VC = IRV + TV + ERV,

-IRV- Inspiratory Reserve Volume,
+IRV– Inspiratory reserve volume;

-TV- Tidal Volume,
+TV– Tidal volume;

-ERV– Expiratory Reserve Volume.
+ERV– Expiratory reserve volume.

-Using this equation can give a different result to the one provided in this calculator.
-The vital capacity can be used to help differentiate causes of lung disease.
+We can use the vital capacity to help differentiate the causes of lung disease.
 In restrictive lung disease, the vital capacity is decreased.
-In obstructive lung disease, it is usually normal or only slightly decreased.
+In obstructive lung disease, it is usually normal or only slightly reduced.